 If the prescription is proving to be effective without side effects, it can be renewed.

 Dermatology is a visual specialty.
 Much of the training to be a dermatologist relates to visual pattern recognition.
 Dermatologists are trained to recognize the subtle visual cues of all skin disease.
 Ordinarily, the diagnosis of acne is straightforward.
-The mindset of the Acne.ca team is that early, active therapy by authentic skin experts:
+The mindset of the Acne.ca team is that of early, active therapy by authentic skin experts:

 Yes.
 In your profile, you can directly and securely message your doctor or Acne.ca team member about your treatment plan or your condition.